-An interactive online here: An interactive H5P element has been excluded from this version of the text.
-You can view it
+An interactive H5P element has been excluded from this version of the text.
+You can view it online here:

 SIFT

 The process of evaluating your resources may seem overwhelming, but it doesn't have to be.
 Academic books and journals usually present themselves as scholarly and may be easily assessed for their quality of information.
 But others, especially websites, social media, newspapers, and magazines are not the same and sorting truth from fiction can be very challenging.